 This attribute makes Bitcoin especially desirable in countries where bank transfers may take some time and incur multiple fees, such as India or China.
 In countries where it’s difficult for people to get bank accounts or where people are locked out of the online economy because they can’t get a credit or debit card, Bitcoin offers a viable solution.

-Yet, trading in Bitcoin as well as investing in cryptocurrency is mostly misunderstood by investors who have used more traditional investment vehicles.
+Yet, buying Bitcoin and other cryptocurrency is mostly misunderstood by investors who have used more traditional investment vehicles.

 Unlike paper fiat money, which the government monopolizes and prints, Bitcoin gets “mined.”
 In the simplest terms, Bitcoin mining involves using powerful computers to crack a specific encrypted code.
 This generates Bitcoins, which can then be sold or exchanged.
 There are only 21 million Bitcoins in existence, and mining is dependent on computer server speeds.
 Currently, there are around 18.5 million Bitcoins in circulation worldwide.